Brunch & Batter

 Why you will love this easy summer plum cake

 It really is simple to throw together, and pretty foolproof once it hits the oven.
-Bonus, if you can't find Italian plums than you can use any stone fruit.
+Bonus, if you can't find Italian plums then you can use any stone fruit.
 It's delicious served alone or alongside a scoop of vanilla ice cream.
-I find it makes a great breakfast cake or tea time indulgence.
+I find it makes a great breakfast cake or tea-time indulgence.

-In addition to the vanilla extract, I love to add Fiori di Sicilia.
+• Fiori Di Sicilia- My secret ingredient!
 If you are a fan of Italian panettone, then you may already be familiar with this flavor.
 It has a combination of citrus and vanilla with a delicate floral aroma.
 I like to add a small amount to desserts to bring out the citrus notes in the fruits.
 If you can't find Fiori di Sicilia, you can simply substitute the same amount with additional vanilla extract.

 Instructions